 You sign a contract with a major publisher, only to have is scrapped when the house goes through an organizational shake-up.
 You can't find another publisher.
 (That happened to a friend of mine.)

 You submit your manuscript, and your editor wants you to take out any word longer than two syllables, shift the POV, change the title, and delete half the chapters.
-(That happened to me, as did having an editor insert the first paragraph of the Declaration of Independence into one of my short stories.)
 Your baby is butchered.
+(That happened to me.)

 Those who find themselves dissatisfied with self-publishing have to ask themselves some hard questions.
 Have I spent several hours a day marketing and promoting my work?
 Have I researched the market to find out how I can reach my audience, or have I assumed that simply "putting it out there" is enough?
 Did I expect instant fame and fortune?